DazFather/parrbot/README.md

 # Parr(B)ot framework

-A just born Telegram bot framework in [Go](https://golang.org) based on top of the [echotron library](https://github.com/NicoNex/echotron).
+A just born Telegram bot framework in [Go](https://golang.org) built on top of the [echotron library](https://github.com/NicoNex/echotron).
 > You can call it Parrot, Parr-Bot, Parrot Bot, is up to you